This year, HSC is pleased to offer three virtual Community Education Forums (CEFs), as part of a seasonal series.

 With multiple huntingtin-lowering trials in progress and more on the way, it’s a time of great progress and excitement in research to develop and test new drugs to fight Huntington disease (HD).
 But lots of new therapies means more research and terminology that could confuse and overwhelm, and more hype that could lead to disappointment.
 HDBuzz editors, Dr. Jeff Carroll and Dr. Ed Wild are here to explain what’s going on, what’s coming soon, what it all means, and where to direct your excitement and energy in order to help in the fight.

-Dr. Wild is Associate Director of University College London Huntington’s Disease Centre, and a Consultant Neurologist at the National Hospital for Neurology and Neurosurgery.
+Ed is Professor of Neurology at University College London (UCL), Associate Director of UCL’s Huntington’s Disease Centre, and a Consultant Neurologist at the National Hospital for Neurology and Neurosurgery.
 Ed has worked on HD since 2005 and leads a team focusing on clinical trials of new HD treatments and studying cerebrospinal fluid to understand HD.
 He has authored seven book chapters and over 80 peer-reviewed scientific publications and leads the global HDClarity study.
 Since 2009, he has been collaborating with Dr. Jeff Carroll to make HD research news accessible to the HD community through HDBuzz.
 Ed was a proud recipient of the HSC’s 2012 Michael Wright Community Leadership Award.

 About Dr. Jeff Carroll, PhD: